-WARNING: Chronic immunosuppression with this purine antimetabolite increases risk of neoplasia in humans.
+Chronic immunosuppression with IMURAN, a purine antimetabolite increases risk of malignancy in humans.
+Reports of malignancy include post-transplant lymphoma and hepatosplenic T-cell lymphoma (HSTCL) in patients with inflammatory bowel disease.
 Physicians using this drug should be very familiar with this risk as well as with the mutagenic potential to both men and women and with possible hematologic toxicities.
+Physicians should inform patients of the risk of malignancy with IMURAN.
 See WARNINGS.